Derpy-Jacob-903/Railgun2Canary/README.md

 \# Main features

 > "A mod to add Mikoto Misaka to Slay the Spire 2.
-She's built to have a few different deck types, but is mostly based around Lightning Orbs.
-Due to this she can be either an offensive powerhouse or a defensive tank.
-Building a deck around energy increases is recommended."
+She's built to have a few different deck types, but is mostly based around Volt Orbs.
+Due to this she can be either an offensive powerhouse or a defensive tank."

 Contains 73 cards and 5 relics.